chrisvanmeer/vault-fundamentals/README.md

 - 1 KMS key for auto-unseal
 - 3 EC2 instances for an HA vault cluster
 - 2 EC2 instances for replication purposes
-- 1 EC2 instance for a webserver (currently disabled)

 Please note that